jsjsjsjsjsjsjsjs/simplx-policy/docs/uptime-sla.md

 - The SLA does not apply to Google Workspace or other addons.
 - Circumstances beyond our reasonable control, including but not limited to, acts of government, war, insurrection, sabotage, armed conflict, fire, flood, strike/labor action, delays in transportation, delays in partner telecommunications networks, failure of third party software, and Denial of Service attacks.
 - Scheduled maintenance or upgrades, including in emergencies.
-- DNS propogation outside of our direct control
+- DNS propogation outside of our direct control.
 - Issues with FTP, SSH, POP3, IMAP and SMTP.
 - SLA breaches reported by third-party monitoring services belonging to the customer.
-- Excessive resource consumption
+- Excessive resource consumption.
 - Outages elsewhere on the internet, DNS caching, browser caching, or any other reason that hinders access to the service while others can still access it.

 ## Maintenance